cattyman919/skripsi-project/README.md

 # My Skripsi project

-ImGUI project to demonstrate EagleVM capabilities
+Project to demonstrate EagleVM capabilities
+- Console Auth Application to demonstrate how dificult it is to reverse-engineer using EagleVM
+- Performance Analysis using Quick Sort, File Size, Encryption

 ## Build Configuration